 - You can see whether a provider in your area has taken the Pledge by checking the FCC’s Keep Americans Connected Providers In Your State page.

 On March 18, 2020, the FCC issued an Order waiving the FCC’s E-rate gift rules through September 30, 2020.
-This waiver enables service providers to offer, and E-rate Program participants to solicit and accept, improved broadband connections or equipment for remote learning during the COVID-19 pandemic without running afoul of FCC rules.
+This waiver enables service providers to offer and provide, and E-rate Program participants to solicit and accept, improved broadband connections or equipment for remote learning during the COVID-19 pandemic without running afoul of FCC rules.
 On September 3, 2020, the FCC extended the waiver through December 31, 2020.
+The FCC released an Order on December 14, 2020 extending the waiver through June 30, 2021, the last day of FY2020.

 - FCC Order (DA 20-290) Temporarily Waiving E-rate Gift Rules